Opinions expressed by Entrepreneur contributors are their own.

 This one is especially important if you want your data to also increase your revenue.
 You need to make sure you’re seeing what’s being generated from the results, and understand the value for your partners.
 This is the only way you’re really going to know what your data is worth and be able to price it accordingly.

-When all the right platform and processes are in place, risks are manageable and the upside is clear, and that is data agility: the confidence that it’s secure and is only being used in ways that won’t land you and your company in hot water.
+When all the right data management platform and processes are in place, risks are manageable and the upside is clear, and that is data agility: the confidence that it’s secure and is only being used in ways that won’t land you and your company in hot water.

 In fact, agility maturity means you really don’t need to care who is using your data: You know it will be used correctly and that nobody can screw it up, and that’s a goal everyone can get behind.